If you’re a kiwi fan, you’re not alone! This tasty fruit is a rich berry that packs a powerful nutritious punch for many health benefits!

 Quintessential Kiwi Research

-Researchers exploring the potential positive features of the kiwi fruit have conducted several studies involving children and adults.
+Researchers exploring the potential positive features of the kiwifruit have conducted several studies involving children and adults.
 A study in Italy indicated that children had less trouble with wheezing, shortness of breath, and coughing in the night when they consumed 5-7 servings of kiwi or citrus fruit a week.
 Asthma sufferers were found to derive the most benefit from the kiwi, even when eaten as few as 1-2 times a week.
 Adults can also benefit from eating the jewel-toned fruit!
 Another study demonstrated that eating 2-3 kiwi fruits a day can reduce the potential for blood clots and decrease triglycerides.
 Yet another study cited the kiwi’s ability to protect and repair the body from DNA damage, which could protect against cancer.
+Find out how other fresh foods prevent cancer, too!

 - Fiber: Kiwi provides 16% of the RDA for fiber and has a role in the prevention of constipation and some cancers.